JeffKerpan/BigO_Assessment/README.md

    Linear Search

-   Binary Search will run in O(log n) time
+   -Binary Search will run in O(log n) time

 ---

 5. Select the best time complexity that even the most efficient sort algorithm can have.